Manu040405/Gesture-control-and-Voice-Assistant-/readme.md

 - **Cursor jitter**: Increase smoothing factor in configuration
 - **Performance lag**: Close resource-intensive applications or reduce frame rate

-## 🤝 Contributing

-Contributions are welcome!
-Please submit pull requests or open issues for discussion.

-## 📞 Contact

-For questions or support, please open an issue on GitHub.

----

 **Built for accessible, intuitive human-computer interaction** ❤️